 Aspects of Effective KMb

-The weekly sessions will take place at York University’s Keele Campus, in the Kaneff Tower, Room 519.
-All sessions will be in-person (not online)
+The sessions will take place at York University’s Keele Campus, in the Kaneff Tower, Room 519.
+Participants will also be able to attend online via Zoom.

 Topic to be covered will include: